Last Updated on

 Not only does the Amalfi Coast have sensational beautiful scenery; but the region also offers unique bucket list experiences that should not be miss!
 The best way to explore the Amalfi Coast is by Vespa.
 You can easily hire a Vespa in one of the little towns situated along the coast.
 Simply road trip your way from one town to the next, stop in at all the beautiful little beaches and see if you can spot the stunning Furore.

 Add on some more adventure with a daytrip to the famous Capri Island and be WOW’ed by the truly extraordinary Grotto Azzurra.
-Amalfi Coast might be an expensive destination to visit in comparison to other regions in Italy, but it remains to be one of the areas that will impress you the most!
+Amalfi Coast might be an expensive destination to visit in comparison to other regions in Italy, but it remains to be one of the areas that will impress you the most and one of the coolest things to do in Italy in summer.

 14. Explore the colorful island of Burano